Skip to content

 • Increase the area of habitat and grow zooplankton and waterbug communities to provide food resources for frogs and waterbirds

-• Inundate recently established reed beds to stimulate their growth to create feeding and nesting habitat for Australasian bittern
+• Inundate established reed beds to stimulate their growth to create feeding and nesting habitat for Australasian bittern

 Plant iconHeron icon